goldin2008/agent/README.md

 Amazon Bedrock AgentCore is a comprehensive suite of services designed to help you build, deploy, and scale agentic AI applications.
 If you’re new to AgentCore, we recommend exploring our existing deep-dive posts on individual services: AgentCore Runtime for secure agent deployment and scaling, AgentCore Gateway for enterprise tool development, AgentCore Identity for securing agentic AI at scale, AgentCore Memory for building context-aware agents, AgentCore Code Interpreter for code execution, AgentCore Browser Tool for web interaction, and AgentCore Observability for transparency on your agent behavior.
 This post demonstrates how these services work together in a real-world scenario.

+we build a functional prototype that demonstrates the core capabilities needed for customer support.
+In this case, we use Strands Agents, an open source agent framework, to build the proof of concept and Anthropic’s Claude 3.7 Sonnet on Amazon Bedrock as the large language model (LLM) powering our agent.
+For your application, you can use another agent framework and model of your choice.

 ---